jjyao/jjyao.github.io/source/_posts/2012-08-07-php-single-quoted-string.markdown

 ---
 layout: post
-title: "PHP Single Quoted"
+title: "PHP Single Quoted String"
 date: 2012-08-07 21:38
 comments: true
 categories: Debug
 ---

-Use PHP single quoted when I should use double quoted
+Use PHP single quoted string in a case where I should use double quoted string instead

 <!-- more -->